Cestrum elegans and Cestrum fasciculatum

-Smelly shrub to 2-4 m with erect stems that are densely covered with purplish hairs when young and become woody as plant matures.
+Smelly shrub (<2-4 m) with erect stems that are densely covered with purplish hairs when young and become woody as plant matures.
 Hairy leaves (40-150 x 15-75 mm) are foul-smelling when bruised and are arranged alternately on the stems.
-C. elegans has dense clusters of tubular magenta to deep crimson scentless flowers (15-25 mm long) with petal margins bent backwards from January to December, the flowers on C. fasciculatum are scarlet and appear from August to March.
+C. elegans has dense clusters of tubular magenta to deep crimson scentless flowers (15-25 mm long) with petal margins bent backwards (Jan-Dec).
+Flowers on C. fasciculatum are scarlet (Aug-Mar).
 When produced, berries (7-15mm diameter) are crimson to dark red.

 Are there any similar species?